splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 The first thing you notice is that the pane indicates how many clusters are being monitored for you.
 The pane also shows a tiny graph of the load being handled across those clusters for a birds eye view.
 Lastly, if there is a alert for one of the clusters it will be highlighted here too.

 Click or select on the pane  and you will be taken to the `Infrastructure/Kubernetes/ K8s clusters` overview pane.
 Here you will find  a list off all the Kubernetes clusters that are sending data to the Splunk Observability Cloud platform.
-Y

 ### 1.1 Finding your K8s cluster name